Transferable skills: definitions and examples

-Presenting: These are the skills that you need to deliver effective and engaging presentations to various audiences.
+Presenting: These skills you need to deliver effective and engaging presentations to various audiences.
 This involves clear speech patterns, confident body language, dynamic and easy-to-understand slide shows and other visuals and answering questions or defending arguments.

-Time management refers to the way a person plans, prioritises and organises their time and tasks according to deadlines.
-People with good time management skills are better able to identify which tasks to focus on each day, minimise distractions, track progress towards goals and deadlines and assess their work processes to improve efficiency.
+Time management refers to how a person plans, prioritises and organises their time and tasks according to deadlines.
+People with good time management skills can better identify which tasks to focus on daily, minimise distractions, track progress towards goals and deadlines and assess their work processes to improve efficiency.

-Empathy is the ability to understand another person's feelings, thoughts, ideas and background in a given situation.
+Empathy is: understanding another person's feelings, thoughts, ideas and background in a given situation.
 It involves actively listening to others, considering an issue or situation from another person's perspective and respecting differing viewpoints.
 This quality is important in resolving conflicts, building more productive and diverse teams and improving relationships with team members and customers or clients.

-Technological literacy is the ability to learn, operate and perform basic troubleshooting on computers, software and other technological equipment.
-Many employers seek candidates who have prior experience with common workplace technology or can learn to operate new tools and software quickly.
+Technological literacy is learning, operating and performing basic troubleshooting on computers, software and other technological equipment.
+Many employers seek candidates with prior experience with standard workplace technology or who can quickly learn to operate new tools and software.

 You can learn to operate general office and documentation programs, conferencing applications, interoffice communication apps, email software and other industry- and role-specific software.
-Having basic troubleshooting skills will also help you operate devices like printers, videoconferencing devices and computer-related storage devices.
+Basic troubleshooting skills will help you operate printers, videoconferencing, and computer-related storage devices.

-Organisation involves planning out projects, tasks and goals, allocating time and resources and establishing a productive workspace.
-This skill is incredibly important when you must coordinate a team and distribute tasks to achieve goals, to improve your own productivity and efficiency or determine the best way to do your everyday work.
+Being organised involves planning projects, tasks and goals, allocating time and resources and establishing a productive workspace.
+This skill is essential when you must coordinate a team and distribute tasks to achieve goals, improve productivity and efficiency or determine the best way to do your everyday work.

 How to highlight transferable skills